Explore the UK legal position and main issues employers face when dealing with sex discrimination in the workplace.

 Therefore, not all employees and job applicants are protected.
 If an employer assumes that an employee is trans (even if they are not) then the employee will be covered.
 If someone is cross-dressing as part of their transition, they are covered.
 The legislation does not provide for someone whose employer assumes they are not trans.

 To be protected, a transsexual person does not have to inform their employer of their gender reassignment status although, as a matter of best practice, the environment at work should be such that a worker should feel able to discuss their needs with the organisation so it can support the worker during the process.

 If an employer requires proof of a person's legal gender, then their (new) birth certificate should be sufficient.
 Although the Gender Recognition Act 2004 provides for gender recognition certificates, employers should not automatically ask to see one as evidence of a person’s legal gender.
 These certificates simply mean the person should be treated according to their acquired gender.

 Absence from work

-The gender reassignment process is often very time consuming, requiring many appointments, so an employee undergoing gender reassignment may need to be away from work frequently.
+The gender reassignment process varies and can require many medical appointments, some employees may need to be away from work frequently.
 The Equality Act 2010 offers special provisions for this.

 It is discriminatory of an employer to treat someone less favourably for absence related to gender reassignment, compared to how they would treat the same worker for being absent for a reason other than sickness or injury.

-The Equality Act 2010 does not say how much time must be allowed for absence because of gender reassignment.
-Employers should at the very least:
+The Equality Act 2010 does not say how much time must be allowed for absence because of gender reassignment but employers should at the very least:

-- discuss with the employee how much time they will need to take off, and
+- discuss with the employee how much time they will need to take off

 - accommodate those needs in so far as they are able.